jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

     computed derivatives are not subject to approximation error.

-JuMP uses [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) to perform automatic differentiation; see the ForwardDiff.jl [documentation](https://www.juliadiff.org/ForwardDiff.jl/v0.10.2/user/limitations.html) for a description of how to write a function suitable for automatic differentiation.
+JuMP uses [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) to perform automatic differentiation of user-defined functions; see the ForwardDiff.jl [documentation](https://www.juliadiff.org/ForwardDiff.jl/v0.10.2/user/limitations.html) for a description of how to write a function suitable for automatic differentiation.